-Though shift of base year is applicable to all capital assets, impact of the shift depends on the nature of asset and its appreciation in the value over a period of time.
-Long term capital gain would be less under base year 2001 if appreciation in price of asset is more than increase in CII between year of acquisition and 2001.
-Real estate owners who had acquired property prior to base year i.e., 2001 would probably benefit from shift in the base year because of high appreciation value of property.
+Though shift of base year is applicable to all capital assets, the impact of the shift depends on the nature of the asset and its appreciation in the value over a period of time.
+Long term capital gain would be less under the base year 2001 if appreciation in price of asset is more than the increase in CII between year of acquisition and 2001.
+Real estate owners who had acquired property prior to base year i.e., 2001 would probably benefit from the shift in the base year because of high appreciation value of property.

 Let us understand the same with the help of an illustration:

 Mr A purchased capital asset for Rs 45 lacs in September 1990 sold the same for Rs 3 crores.
 Let us analyze the impact of the change under the following 3 scenarios:

 |Particulars||Scenario A||Scenario B||Scenario C|